About Us

 Who We Are

-The Sudbury Historical Society is dedicated to bringing the rich history of the Sudbury Plantation into the lives and activities of the people of Sudbury.
-A non-profit organization, the society depends on donations of time, money and artifacts from our members, citizens and businesses in Sudbury, and Sudbury-minded people around the country.
+The Sudbury Historical Society (SHS) is dedicated to bringing the rich history of the Sudbury Plantation into the lives and activities of the people of Sudbury.
+As a non-profit organization, the society depends on donations of time, money and artifacts from our members, citizens and businesses in Sudbury, as well as from people around the country who support our mission.

-The Society was founded in 1956 by history-minded citizens of Sudbury.
-In 1970, it absorbed the Goodman Society (founded in 1890) its predecessor Historical and Improvement Society.
+History-minded citizens of Sudbury founded the Society in 1956.
+In 1970, it absorbed its predecessor, the Goodman Society, which was founded in 1890.
 Beginning in 1998, thanks to the generosity of the town's selectman, the Society was headquartered in the Second Floor of the Sudbury Town Hall.
-In 2020, the Society moved next door to the Loring Parsonage where it operates the new Sudbury History Center.
+In 2020, the Society moved next door to the Loring Parsonage, where it operates the new Sudbury History Center and Museum, which opened in July, 2021.

 What we do: